 Marry, before he fell down, when he perceived the common herd was glad he refused the crown, he plucked me ope his doublet, and offered them his throat to cut.
 An I had been a man of any occupation, If I would not have taken him at a word, I would I might go to hell among the rogues.
 And so he fell.
 When he came to himself again, he said, if he had done or said anything amiss, he desired their worships to think it was his infirmity.
-Three or four wenches, where I stood, cried.
+Three or four wenches, where I stood, cried, but there's no heed to be taken of them; if Caesar had stabbed their mothers, they would have done no less.

-'Alas, good soul!' and forgave him with all their hearts:
+'Alas, good soul!' and forgave him with all their hearts;